 I. Momentum: A property possessed by an object in motion.
 Mathematically: Momentum = mass x velocity.

 J. Friction: The force that resists motion between two surfaces in contact.
 Friction is dependent upon the mass of the objects in contact and their frictional coefficients.
 Static (stationary) frictional forces are greater than kinetic (moving) frictional forces; i.e., it is easier to keep an object moving than it is to start that object moving.
 Anything that increases frictional forces essentially increases the functional inertia of the objects in contact.

-Dr. Stephan J. Troyanovich is the editor of Chiropractic History: The Journal of the Archives of the Association for the History of Chiropractic.
-He practices in Normal, Ill.
+Dr. Steve Troyanovich is the secretary of the Association for the History of Chiropractic.
+Contact him at